Financial-Times/origami-build-tools/README.md

     }

 The `demos` property of your `origami.json` file will be updated - either to list the demo files that have been created (if built for the buildservice), or emptied (if built for local).

+Demo CSS and JS will be built with sourcemaps.

 ## Watching